-Fruits contain calories, and these calories enter the body the same way as calories from other foods.
-Yes, they are more nutrient dense and vitamin packed which is great, but just be aware of how much fruits you are eating.
+Fruit contains calories, and these calories enter the body the same way as calories from other foods.
+Yes, they are more nutrient dense and vitamin packed which is great, but just be aware of how much fruit you are eating.

 Fruits can easily add up to and put you above your total calorie intake - so be mindful.